openstack/ironic/doc/source/contributor/index.rst

 the documentation below.

 .. toctree::
-  :maxdepth: 1
+  :maxdepth: 2

-  Job roles in the CI <jobs-description>
+  Job Roles in the CI <jobs-description>
-  How to add a new job? <adding-new-job>
+  How to Add a New Job? <adding-new-job>
-  How to debug failures in CI jobs <debug-ci-failures>
+  How to Debug Failures in CI Jobs <debug-ci-failures>